ibrajix/Karbon/README.md

 ## TO RUN THE APP SUCCESSFULLY ON ANDROID STUDIO:

-Open gradle.properties file, decalare your apiKey like this:
+Open gradle.properties file, declare your apiKey like this:

 MovieApiToken="YOUR-API-KEY-HERE"